Last Updated on January 30, 2026 by George Pavlopoulos

 The LED display shows an itinerary

-If you see an itinerary on the LED display, like Berlin-Munich, the seat is taken for this part of the journey.
+If you see an itinerary on the LED display, such as Berlin-Munich, the seat is reserved for this part of the journey.
 It doesn’t make any sense to sit there because you’ll have to move.
-If you booked a seat for your train journey with DB, you’ll see your itinerary on the LED display when you find it.
+If you booked a seat on your train journey with DB, you’ll see your itinerary on the LED display.

 Nothing on the display